-Tomb Raider for Mac review
+Tomb Raider full review

 The Tomb Raider series of games has a long history of showing off the world-class acrobatics and survival skills of Lara Craft.
 But how did she get that way?
 This 2013 reboot of the series gives us a young Lara in her own origins story, an eager adventurer thrust into extraordinary circumstances.

 After her ship is wrecked by a storm, Lara and the crew are stuck on a mysterious island.
 She is then abruptly abducted and left injured while escaping.
 This is a new Lara, who is scared and scrambling to deal with the situation and trials with which she finds herself unexpectedly acquainted.
 Her journey is both emotional and engaging from start to finish in the 18-20 hours it may take you to complete the game.

 Gameplay is a mix of exploring, combat, and puzzle solving.
 The island provides a stunning setting and is a delight to explore as you gradually discover new areas.
 Part of the appeal of this graphically rich gameplay comes from how well Lara is animated and moves so naturally; the rest is just good level design.

 Various challenges appear throughout the story, which are fun to complete and don’t seem out of place.
 Most actions earn you experience which can be used to upgrade Lara’s skills at campfire sites.
 These also serve as fast travel points in the semi-open world.

 Lara Croft: Exploring her environment